aaronpowell/aaronpowell.github.io/src/content/posts/2019-02-18-releasing-to-npm-from-azure-devops.md

 In my recent article about [creating a webpack loader to generate WebAssembly with Go]({{< ref "/posts/2019-02-08-golang-wasm-5-compiling-with-webpack.md" >}}) I decided I wanted to be able to easily release the loader to npm as I was building it.

-To do this I decided that I was going to use [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-devops?WT.mc_id=aaronpowelldotcom-blog-aapowell) as it gives me a nice separation between the build phase and the release phase.
+To do this I decided that I was going to use [Azure DevOps](https://azure.microsoft.com/en-au/services/devops/?WT.mc_id=aaronpowelldotcom-blog-aapowell) as it gives me a nice separation between the build phase and the release phase.
 Also, a lot of people are unaware that Azure DevOps pipelines are free for open source projects, so again there's a nice little bonus that we can leverage for our project.

 ## Creating a build

 The first step you need to do is create a build definition.
-We'll do that by installing the Azure DevOps GitHub application (if you haven't already installed it) and activate it for our GitHub repository.
+We'll do that by installing the [Azure Pipelines GitHub application](https://azure.microsoft.com/en-au/services/devops/) (if you haven't already installed it) and activate it for our GitHub repository.

 When linking them we'll authorise Azure DevOps to have access to our GitHub information and create a pipeline using the Node.js template definition as the base, but we're going to customise it a bit before saving it.